Can You Paint Over A Waxed Finish?

 When using any paint, acrylic, mineral, chalk based, milk or whatever, you do need to first remove the old waxed finish with Mineral Spirits.
 Wax acts a resist, and sooner or later your beautiful painted finish could come off if all traces of wax are not removed, with some paints more or less than others.

 Some sources online may have another opinions, Annie Sloan claims you can paint over her wax with her Chalk paint, yet even some of her distributors recommend removing the wax with Mineral Spirits in certain situations.
 Some Sources claim you only need a light sanding, while others call for a primer coat before repainting.
+It can be quite difficult to remove paint no matter what surface you’re using, even on concrete!

 But think about it, Artisans have been using wax as a resist to paint and dyes for centuries.
 It’s one of the first techniques we learn in school.
 It only makes perfect sense to me to remove it.”Better safe than sorry!”